Parassingh-90/eb02-vcode-CNS-Hill-cipher/README.md

 <b> Experiment|     <b> 2.Write a Java Program to perform Encryption using  Hill Cipher
 <h5> About the Lab (Objective) : </h5>

-The objective of this lab is that student must able to know encryption and decryption process to secure message using Hill Cipher
+The objective of this lab is that student must able to know about encryption and decryption process to secure message using Hill Cipher

 <h5> About the Experiment : </h5>